 Yoga: feel your body flowing with each movement and use mindfulness to stay present with your posture.

-Dance, sing, play music, and get fully immersed into the melody
+Dance, sing, play music, and get fully immersed in the melody

 Draw, paint, use a coloring book for adults